 Other service providers have also developed their own plans for how NFV will integrate with operations and service orchestration layers.
 AT&T has announced Enhanced Control, Orchestration, Management, and Policy (ECOMP), which is now open source and includes millions of lines of code covering many of these components, including WAN orchestration and OSS integration.
 ECOMP includes the Master Service Orchestrator (MSO), which helps automate end-to-end service instance provisioning.

-Orchestration: A Key to Carrier NFV
+Orchestration: Keys to Carrier NFV

 Why are the operators moving into this area themselves?
 Because it requires a large-scale integration of many technology platforms in their networks.
 ECOMP, of course, isn’t the only service orchestration tool targeting WAN.
 Vendor-driven projects such as Ciena’s Blue Planet and ADVA’s Ensemble Orchestrator are also looking to take orchestration to an end-to-end service provider environment.
 And other open source projects, such as OPEN-Orchestrator Project (OPEN-O), managed by the Linux Foundation, are aiming to manage orchestration across both SDN and NFV environments.